lizardfs/documentation/source/adminguide/advanced_configuration.rst

 Reserved directory
 ------------------

-If you delete a file, but someone else use this file and keep an open descriptor, you will see this file in here until descriptor is closed.
+If you delete a file, but someone else uses this file and keeps an open descriptor, you will see this file in here until the descriptor is closed.

 .. _lizardfs_ha_cluster: